Groupre/groupre/README.md

 For additional information on dealing with persistent storage, read up on increaing your storage volume in the [CloudApps Documentation][CloudAppsStorage_help].

 Since [Carolina CloudApps][Carolina CloudApps] is based on [OpenShift][OpenShift], the process for deploying to an [OpenShift][OpenShift] target platform should be relatively similar.

+If you have pushed a change and wish to view the updated site on [Carolina CloudApps][Carolina CloudApps], simply rebuild the application that uses the branch you updated by using the menu button on the right of the element that corresponds to that application in the *Overview* section of the console.

+### Developing with Flask

+Developers looking to modify html files need to look in the *templates* directory, and called using render_template() calls.
+All other relevant files can be found (and should be stored) in the *static* directory.

 ## Built With